AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * The parameters "**profile**", and "**level_idx**", MUST be included in the "a=fmtp" line of SDP if SDP is used to declare receiver capabilities.
 These parameters are expressed as a media subtype string, in the form of a semicolon separated list of parameter=value pairs.
 * Parameter "**tier**" COULD be included alongside "**profile**" and "**level_idx** parameters in "a=fmtp" line if indicated level supports tier different to 0.

+#### 5.2.2.
+Usage with the SDP Offer/Answer Model

+When AV1 is offered over RTP using SDP in an Offer/Answer model [RFC3264] for negotiation for unicast usage, the following limitations and rules apply:
+  *  The media format configuration is identified by **level**, **profile_idx** and **tier**.
+* The parameter **level-asymmetry-allowed** indicates whether level/profile asymmetry is allowed.
+If level-asymmetry-allowed is equal to 0 (or not present) in either the offer or the answer, level/profile asymmetry is not allowed.
+In this case, the level to use in the direction from the offerer to the answerer MUST be the same as the level to use in the opposite direction, and the common level to use is equal to the lower value of the default level in the offer and the default level in the answer.
+The same limitation applies to profile.

+  Otherwise, level-asymmetry-allowed equals 1 in both the offer and the answer, and level/profile asymmetry is allowed.
+In this case, the level/profile to use in the offerer-to-answerer direction MUST be equal to the highest level/profile the answerer supports for receiving, and the level/profile to use in the answerer-to-offerer direction MUST be equal to the highest level/profile the offerer supports for receiving.

+  When level/profile asymmetry is not allowed, level/profile upgrade is not allowed, i.e., the default level and profile in the answer MUST be equal to or lower than the default level and profile in the offer.

+For streams being delivered over multicast, the following rules apply:

+*  The media format configuration is identified by **level**, **profile_idx** and **tier**.
+These media format configuration parameters MUST be used symmetrically; that is, the answerer MUST either maintain all configuration parameters or remove the media format (payload type) completely.

+    To simplify the handling and matching of these configurations, the same RTP payload type number used in the offer SHOULD also be used in the answer, as specified in [RFC3264].
+An answer MUST NOT contain a payload type number used in the offer unless the configuration is  the same as in the offer.

+Parameters used for declaring receiver capabilities are in general downgradable; that is, they express the upper limit for a sender's possible behavior.
+Thus, a sender MAY select to set its encoder using only lower/less or equal values of these parameters.

+A receiver SHOULD understand all media type parameters, even if it only supports a subset of the payload format's functionality.
+This ensures that a receiver is capable of understanding when an offer to receive media can be downgraded to what is supported by the receiver of the offer.

+An answerer MAY extend the offer with additional media format configurations.
+However, to enable their usage, in most cases, a second offer is required from the offerer to provide the stream property parameters that the media sender will use.
+This also has the effect that the offerer has to be able to receive this media format configuration, not only to send it.

+If an offerer wishes to have non-symmetric capabilities between sending and receiving, the offerer can allow asymmetric levels via **level-asymmetry-allowed** being equal to 1.
+Alternatively, the offerer could offer different RTP sessions, i.e., different media lines declared as "recvonly" and "sendonly", respectively.
+This may have further implications on the system and may require additional external semantics to associate the two media lines.

 #### 5.2.1.1.
 Example
 An example of media representation in SDP is as follows: